-The best way to ensure your dog has good dental hygiene is to simply brush their teeth daily.
-But, if brushing Fido’s teeth is new for both of you, be sure to ease into it.
+The best way to ensure your dog has good dental hygiene is to brush their teeth daily.
+But, if brushing your dog's teeth is new for both of you, be sure to ease into it!

-Before you dive straight into brushing, make sure your pup is comfortable with you touching his mouth and teeth first.
-Try rubbing your finger along his teeth and gums, as well as touching their mouths.
-Practice that for a few days to make sure he’s comfortable before brushing.
+Before you dive right into brushing, make sure your pup is comfortable first.
+Try rubbing your finger along their teeth, gums, and mouth to make sure they're comfortable and at ease.

-When it comes to using a doggie toothbrush, make sure you take note of the different sizes that are available to get the size that best fits your dog.
-If your dog isn’t a big fan of the toothbrush, there are alternatives such as a finger brush, pet-friendly dental pads, or simply a soft gauze pad wrapped around your finger.
+As your dog gets used to their new routine, they may give you a little more time to reach more teeth.
+But, if you find that your dog isn’t a big fan of the toothbrush, there are alternatives such as a finger brush, pet-friendly dental pads, or even a soft gauze pad wrapped around your finger.

-While professional cleanings can tend to be more expensive and might require your dog to be put under anesthesia, it’s best to open the conversation with your vet first to see what’s best for Fido, or if you can manage the daily cleaning yourself so there’s less doggy dentist visits.
+While professional cleanings can tend to be more expensive and might require your dog to be put under anesthesia, it’s best to open the conversation with your vet first to see what’s best for your furry fave.